-Ohio foster care youth, alumni and allies welcome our partners from throughout the nation to take the time to write letters of support for this national opportunity.
+Ohio foster care youth, alumni and allies welcome our partners from throughout the nation to take the time to write letters of support and sign the online petition for this national opportunity.

 Representative Michael Turner created the “Fostering Stable Housing Opportunities Act” as a direct result of meeting with Ohio foster care youth during our annual Three Days on the Hill trips to DC.

 The Subcommittee on Housing & Insurance (Committee on Financial Services) is willing to include the bill within a hearing on Section 8 Vouchers.
 This hearing is tentatively scheduled for September 22, which is quickly approaching.
 This is our opportunity — as foster care youth, alumni and ally advocates — to submit letters of support.